Student to Run 2021 Boston Marathon, Raising Funds to Benefit William James College’s Lucero Latino Mental Health Program

 “Being culturally responsive is about understanding the client and their cultural norms, their cultural background, and what all that means in a clinical setting,” said Dr. Mari Carmen Bennasar, assistant professor of Clinical Psychology and director of the Lucero Latino Mental Health Program.
 “By creating culturally responsive practices, providers can assist to reduce long-standing disparities in who access mental health care.
 We can better support our patients’ quest for quality services and a better life.”

 The LMHP trains students who are interested in working with individuals from Latinx cultures.
 Through intensive immersion in Spanish language and Hispanic cultures, students are prepared as culturally responsive clinicians.
-The LMHP is offered through the William James College Center for Multicultural & Global Mental Health (CMGMH), which offers transformative service learning experiences designed to expose, inform, and deepen students’ knowledge, cultural awareness and sensitivity, and cultural fluency.
-Every summer, students enrolled in CMGMH concentrations participate in cultural immersion programs in Ecuador, Guyana, Haiti, Kenya, and Trinidad & Tobago.
+The LMHP is offered through the William James College Center for Multicultural and Global Mental Health (CMGMH), which offers transformative service learning experiences designed to expose, inform, and deepen students’ knowledge, cultural awareness and sensitivity, and cultural fluency.
+Every summer, students enrolled in CMGMH concentrations participate in cultural immersion programs in Ecuador, Guyana, Haiti, Kenya, and Trinidad and Tobago.
 LMHP students travel to Ecuador where they participate in clinical rotations and work with providers seeing patients in El Instituto de Neurociencias, a former asylum.

 “Some of the patients were never picked up by their families after [the asylum] closed so they have been there a long time,” Salerno explained.
 “Many are very cognitively impaired.
 We did a rotation with women who had problems with addiction, and we did a rotation on an acute care ward for people who had had an episode.
 We did a lot of physical touch as part of our therapy, which we don’t do here in the US.”